jhudsl/tidyversecourse/docs/05-prediction.md

 ![](https://camo.githubusercontent.com/141353fef57cd97b26d64e39311e23584e165c6a/68747470733a2f2f646f63732e676f6f676c652e636f6d2f70726573656e746174696f6e2f642f3173446f6a6b5072593254355f71775432624c442d384452476355486965314e39493935653655324a696d632f6578706f72742f706e673f69643d3173446f6a6b5072593254355f71775432624c442d384452476355486965314e39493935653655324a696d63267061676569643d67336461343162643136615f305f3536)

-Also becuase the data is in tibble format, we can gain alot of information by just viewing the data itself.
+Also because the data is in tibble format, we can gain a lot of information by just viewing the data itself.